The States of Guernsey does not identify people that are browsing this site.

 This website is one of the various channels through which data can be sent from you to the States of Guernsey.
 The States of Guernsey will process any personal data that it collects in accordance with the Data Protection (Bailiwick of Guernsey) Law 2017, which provides for your rights as a Data Subject.

-To find out more about how the personal data the States of Guernsey receives about you is processed, please refer to the fair processing notice for the area you are in contact with as well as the COVID-19 fair processing notice.
+To find out more about how the personal data the States of Guernsey receives about you is processed, please refer to the fair processing notice for the area you are in contact with as well as the Travel Tracker.

 Central to this framework is the need to protect the health of the Bailiwick from the virus that causes COVID-19.
 In addition, detailed consideration has been given to the economic position of the Islands.
 The framework reflects the need to balance the risks posed by COVID-19 with the broader health and wellbeing of islanders.